 Completion of the Program earns either a Certificate or an Associate of Applied Science (AAS) degree of Surgical Technology from Paris Junior College, and graduates are eligible to sit for the National Certifying Examination for Surgical Technologist (Capstone) in order to achieve the Certified Surgical Technologist (CST) credential.
-The Certification Examination is administered by the National Board of Surgical Technologists and Surgical Assisting and the Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) located at 25400 U.S. Hwy 19, Suite 158, Clearwater, Florida 33763, and the Accreditation Review Committee in Surgical Technology & Surgical Assisting (ARC-STSA), located at 6 West Dry Creek Circle, Suite #210, Littleton, Colorado 80120.
+The Certification Examination is administered by the National Board of Surgical Technologists and Surgical Assisting.
+The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), by recommendation of the Accreditation Review Committee in Surgical Technology & Surgical Assisting (ARC/STSA).
+The CAAHEP offices are located at: 9355 - 113th St. N, #7709, Seminole, FL 33775.
+The ARC/STSA offices are located at: #6 West Dry Creek Circle, Suite #210, Littleton, CO 80120.

 The certificate program is 45 credit hours in length and includes two semesters of hospital-based clinical training.
 The Associate of Applied Science degree is 60 credit hours and, including prerequisites and also includes two semesters of hospital-based clinical training.